 How do you know if your fat is rendered?

 It will be a nice yellowy white liquid.
-Once it is strained and allowed to cool, it will be creamy white.
+Once it is strained and allowed to cool, the finished product will be creamy white.

 How can you use rendered fat?

-Use rendered fat for cooking, sautรฉing, frying, and even in pastries.
-You can also use it to make candles, soaps, body products, and to keep your cast iron in tip-top shape.
+Use rendered fat for cooking, sautéing, frying, and even in pastries.
+You can also use it to make candles, soaps, skincare products, body creams, and to keep your cast iron in tip-top shape.

 4.58 from 26 votes

-learn how to render beef fat to make a nutritious, multi-purpose cooking oil.
-This simple and slow process, requiring only a few minutes of hands on time.
+Learn how to render beef fat to make a nutritious, multi-purpose cooking oil.
+This process is quick and simple, requiring only a few minutes of prep and some leftover beef fat.

 Prep: 10 minutes